 Price Comparison | Slow & Steady Wins The Race

-We still have certain single-use plastic food storage products, like plastic wrap, that I use very once in a while for particular circumstances (like I mentioned above), but I might buy a roll once a year at most.
+We still have certain single-use plastic food storage products, like plastic wrap, that I use every once in a while for particular circumstances.
+I buy about one roll a year at most.
 Zip top bags also serve a particular purpose, at times, but they can be washed and reused several times before being thrown out.
 I think this is a really easy area to start moving toward zero waste, but not necessarily something most of us will master overnight.
 Know that you can get started pretty quickly in this area but give yourself time to master and complete your transition.

 Use Your Local Library